-Upon receiving a discovery message dm, a node determines if dm has completed a full traversal of a face by the following criterion: the outgoing edge for dm is contained in its ordered traversal list.
+A node determines if an incoming a discovery message dm has completed a full traversal of a face by the following criterion: the outgoing edge for dm is contained in its ordered traversal list.
 Note that a node can be traversed many times via a right-hand walk on a face.
 In turn, a simple termination rule such as "when the message come back to a node already traversed" does not work.
-For instance, in Fig. 16, node G is traversed twice on the $\cdots$ -H-G-P-G-B- $\cdots$ face, and B is also traversed twice on the $\cdots$ -A-B-R-Q-B-G- $\cdots$ face.
+For instance, in Fig. 16, node G is traversed twice on the \cdots -H-G-P-G-B- \cdots face, and B is also traversed twice on the \cdots -A-B-R-Q-B-G- \cdots face.
 Note also that the edges should be viewed as directed edges, e.g., edge G-P and edge P-G should be viewed as different edges.
 If P gets a discovery message that contains a G in the message's ordered traversal list, it should not necessarily think that the edge P-G has been traversed by the message.